-Betaine Hydrochloride is an organic compound and vitamin-like substance found in many different foods such as sugar beets, grains and spinach.
-It is currently being recommended by both naturopaths, as well as medical doctors, as a supplemental source of hydrochloric acid in the stomach.
+Betaine hydrochloride is an organic compound and vitamin-like substance found in many different foods such as sugar beets, grains, and spinach.
+It is recommended by naturopaths and medical doctors as a supplemental source of hydrochloric acid in the stomach.
 Studies show that this compound can profoundly benefit individuals suffering from digestive upsets or a deficiency of stomach acid production.

 The Action of Betaine Hydrochloride

 The chemical betaine is absorbed in the digestive tract into what are known as enterocytes.
 Enterocytes circulate through the liver, where the betaine is extracted and metabolized.
 From there, betaine hydrochloride is converted into betaine inside the alkaline environment of the small intestine, helping to create a favorable environment for digestion.